open-mmlab/mmpose/docs/en/migration.md

 In MMPose, **data is organized in COCO style**, and we define a base class `BaseCocoStyleDataset` under `$MMPOSE/mmpose/datasets/base`.

-Please refer to \[COCO\] for more details about the COCO data format.

 The data format of bbox is in `xyxy` instead of `xywh`, which is consistent with the format used in MMDetection.

 If your data is originally organized in COCO format, then you can use our implementation directly.